Revised February 2022

 To provide and promote competitive Tennis on a League principle for clubs in South and Mid Cheshire and to arrange matches and tournaments, in accordance with the Rules of the Lawn Tennis Association.

 The League shall be open to one or more teams from clubs in South and Mid Cheshire.
-Any club desirous of joining the League, or of entering an additional team or teams in the League, shall apply in writing to the League Secretary not later than 31st January.
+Any club desirous of joining the League, or of entering an additional team or teams in the League, shall apply in writing to the League Secretary not later than 31 January.
 The acceptance of their application shall be subject to the approval of the Annual General Meeting.
 It is recommended that all clubs be affiliated to the Lawn Tennis Association, but this is not a condition of membership of the League.
+However, each club hosting home matches must have in place public liability insurance covering all of those courts on which matches will be played – a copy of which should be provided to the League Secretary prior to the season commencing.

-The Officers of the League shall be: President, Vice President/s, Chairman, Vice Chairman, League Secretary, League Treasurer and any other Officer as required, duly elected at the Annual General Meeting.
+The Officers of the League shall be: President, Vice President/s, Chairman, Vice Chairman, League Secretary, League Treasurer, Summer Fixtures Secretary, Winter Fixtures Secretary and any other Officer as required, duly elected at the Annual General Meeting.
 The President and/or Vice President's will stay in office until they offer their resignation.
 All other Officers of the League shall retire annually, but shall be eligible for re-election.

 7. Executive Committee

-The Executive Committee shall comprise the Officers of the League, along with the Results Administrators (Men’s, Ladies and Mixed), Fixtures Administrator, Knockout Administrator, Winter League Secretary and Junior League Secretary.
-All appointments subject to a League being run.
-The Executive Committee is to make Bye-laws to govern any matter not legislated for in the rules of the League.
+The Executive Committee shall comprise the Officers of the League All appointments are subject to a League being run.
+The Executive Committee may make bye-laws to govern any matter not legislated for in the rules of the League.

 8. Disputes and Resolution Committee